Pat Gelsinger: Honors

 In October 2021, Gelsinger was inducted into Indiana Wesleyan University's Society of World Changers.
-While speaking on campus he received an honorary doctor of science degree and a bronze bust of Gelsinger was placed in the university's library rotunda.
+While speaking on campus, he received an honorary doctor of science degree and a bronze bust of Gelsinger was placed in the university's library rotunda.
 In 2022, he was awarded an honorary Doctorate of Engineering from Ohio State University.

 Personal life

-Gelsinger and his wife, Linda, are Christians who "support multiple worthy causes", including sponsorship of disaster relief medical teams.
+Gelsinger and his wife Linda are Christians; John Crawford cited Gelsinger as influencing him to become a Christian after their work on the 80386.
+The Gelsingers "support multiple worthy causes", including sponsorship of disaster relief medical teams.
 In 2013, Gelsinger co-founded Transforming the Bay with Christ (TBC), a coalition of business leaders, venture capitalists, non-profit leaders and pastors that aims to convert one million people over the next decade.
 He helped establish the Sacramento-area Christian institution William Jessup University, from which he also received an honorary doctorate.
-Gelsinger and his wife have 4 children.
+Gelsinger and his wife have four children.